PostgREST/postgrest/auth.rst

     message_body    TEXT
   );

 We want to enforce a policy that ensures a user can see only those messages sent by him or intended for him.
-Also we want to prevent a user from forging the message_from column with anyone else's name.
+Also we want to prevent a user from forging the message_from column with another person's name.

 PostgreSQL (9.5 and later) allows us to set this policy with row-level security: